Sharp variance estimator and causal bootstrap in stratified randomized experiments: Simulation

-Overall, the simulation results confirm the refinement of the causal bootstrap in asymptotic theory.
-Therefore, in stratified randomized experiments, we recommend the use of the causal bootstrap based on rank-preserving imputation, in conjunction with the sharp variance estimator, for its robust and efficient performance.
+Overall, these simulation results support the theoretical advancements of the causal bootstrap.
+Therefore, in stratified randomized experiments, we recommend employing the causal bootstrap based on rank-preserving imputation, combined with the sharp variance estimator, for its robust and efficient performance.